system76/tech-docs/src/models/oryp11/repairs.md

 ## Replacing the battery:

 The battery provides primary power whenever the system is unplugged.

-The model number is `NV40BAT-4-73`, also known as `6-87-NV4RS-71M00`.
+The model number for the Oryx Pro 11's battery is `NV40BAT-4-73`, and the original part number is `6-87-NV4RS-71M00`.
+Third-party battery sellers may list one or both of these numbers, and may offer other compatible part numbers with the same model number.
+You can also [contact System76](https://support.system76.com) to purchase a replacement battery.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes